sudarshanmhasrup1/exploring-the-world-of-kotlin/readme.md

 - `/build-logic`: A custom plugin created to centralize and extract all reusable build logic for easier management and reuse.
 This module is a composite build included in the main project build using the `includeBuild()` function in `settings.gradle.kts`.
-- `/learn-gradle`:This module was created for experimental purposes to learn how to create simple tasks in a Gradle module.
+- `/learn-gradle`: This module was created for experimental purposes to learn how to create simple tasks in a Gradle module.
 It is for learning only and doesn’t contain any useful source code, so it can be safely ignored.

 ### Trying Kotlin